“I cycle because it keeps me fit and active, not just as a means of transport but also for pleasure and social engagement.”

 I cycle because it keeps me fit and active, not just as a means of transport but also for pleasure and social engagement.
 I joined a Breeze Ride Group for beginners about six years ago and now I have some really good friends in that group and we cycle at weekends for exercise, chat and of course cake!
 We take our bikes on holiday both in England and abroad.
 Sightseeing by bike is so much fun!

-I have a car but I only use it for when the journey cannot easily be done by bike or public transport.
-For me, it makes no sense to drive myself when I can take the train or bus and read my book or do my knitting on the way and arrive feeling relaxed and refreshed.
+I have a car but I only use it when the journey cannot easily be done by bike or public transport.
+For me, it makes no sense to drive myself when I can take the train or bus and read my book or do my knitting on the way.
+I arrive feeling relaxed and refreshed.